 Next, there may also be other business directories, books of lists, community calendars, media outlets and press contacts to update.

-The key here is to try and make sure everyone you can reach in your city through these available tools knows who you are, what you do and what you offer in your event venue.
+The key here is to help others in your city find you through these available tools.
+You want them to know who you are, what you do and what you offer in your event venue.

-It’s become increasingly important to make sure you have a web presence that is mobile-friendly and easy to navigate with minimal real estate.
+Your web presence must be mobile-friendly and easy to navigate with minimal real estate.

 While this aspect is certainly important, don’t overlook the importance of keeping these other data points handy for web visitors and event attendees too:

 - Phone Number.
 Publish a number that is able to receive both phone calls and texts.

 - Address.
 Make sure you address is easy to find on your website, all your social channels, all search engines, all venue directories and on all your staff signature blocks.

 - Public Email.
 Make sure you have a standard email you publicize so you do not miss a single lead.